 Arithmetic Logic Unit (ALU)

-The arithmetic logic unit performs mathematical functions, logics and helps in the decision making the process.
+The arithmetic logic unit performs mathematical functions, logics and helps in the decision-making process.
 This unit consists of two subsections namely,

 - Arithmetic Section: The function of the arithmetic section is to perform arithmetic operations like addition, subtraction, multiplication, and division.
 All complex operations are done by making repetitive use of the above operations.

-- Logic Section: The function of logic section is to perform logic operations such as comparing, selecting, matching, and merging of data.
+- Logic Section: The function of the logic section is to perform logic operations such as comparing, selecting, matching, and merging data.

 The control unit (CU)

 The control unit extracts instructions from memory and decodes and executes them, calling on the ALU when necessary.

 The functions of this unit are −